CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 `RestrictedTokenLogic` is the super class of `demo` and when a `.transfer()`/`.transferFrom()` is called, methods in the super class are called so as to do the qualification check. `TransferRestrictor` is the interface containing rules about whether to approve a transfer or not.
 Its concrete implementation is in `TheRegD506c` and used by `RestrictedTokenLogic`. `.test()` method in `TheRegD506c` contains AML-KYC check and accreditation, implemented in `SimpleUserChecker`.

-Registration of the accreditation and AML-KYC checkers need to be done before hand.
+Registration of the accreditation and AML-KYC checkers needs to be done before hand in `TheRegD506c`.
 Only the owner of `SimpleUserChecker` can validate/remove the checkers.
 And then a validated checker (any one in public can call this function, but only validated checkers are able to confirm themselves) can confirm itself through `.confirmUser()`. `TheRegD506c` then uses the confirmation results to `.test()` if a transaction is valid.

 The number of shareholders restricted depends on whether a security is issued by a fund or not.
 If it is issued by a fund, #shareholders <= 99 ; otherwise #shareholders <= 2000.
 Whenever a `.transfer()`/`.transferFrom()` is called, the shareholder number changes until the upper limit is exceeded.
+The concrete implementation of getting the new #shareholder is implemented in `demo` with `public` and `view` modifier, but actual updating of the number is only done in transfer which needs to meet the requirements implemented by the super class' transfer methods that checked by the restrictor `TheRegD506c`.

+### 3.2 Reg S -- demo2